Emelieh21/railax-take-it-easy/README.md

 * Add how-to for the sensor node.
 * Add offline testing sketches as well.
 * Add how-to for the Node-RED dashboard.
+* Add link to the GTFS wiki page on the Solution Architecture section.
+* Add links to the DB _Fahrplan API_.
+* Check the proper stylized name of _texttospeech_.

 ## License